 For this, many e-commerce experts and partners, such as Forecast, are embracing probabilistic approaches to churn.

 Essentially, these models aim to predict the probability that a customer will continue to purchase over time and identify those who may be at risk.

 The underlying premise is pretty intuitive: If a shopper typically has (or is expected to have) a specific pattern of activity that they begin to deviate from, they may be at risk.

 An individual’s “health” as a shopper should inform your approach to the customer relationship.

-Customer churn is one of the most intriguing topics in ecommerce: it is easy to understand, but can be very difficult to incorporate into your business strategies.
+Customer churn is one of the most intriguing topics in e-commerce: it’s easy to understand but can be very difficult to incorporate into your business strategies.

-And while churn as it’s understood in contractual businesses may not be applicable to non-contractual ecommerce retailers, it is nonetheless crucial for these retailers to acknowledge customer churn in order to solidify their retention efforts.
+While churn – as understood in contractual or subscription-based businesses – may not apply to non-contractual e-commerce retailers, it’s still crucial for retailers to acknowledge customer churn to solidify their retention efforts.

 Studying customer churn empowers us to locate pitfalls in the customer journey, identify at-risk customers, and scale a profitable e-commerce business.